4 Exercises for Boosting Your Creative Energy - HOW Design

 Create a Visual Metaphor or Analogy

 Think of a metaphor or analogy for your client’s product.
-Use visuals of the metaphor or analogy instead of images of the product.
+Use your creative energy to create visuals of the metaphor or analogy instead of images of the product.
 The point of this exercise is to seduce the viewers, not hit them over the head with what the client’s selling.

 Examples: